All Collections

 • Messages are for alerting or informing your audience of something.

-If you’ve created your Broadcast directly from a Survey, these fields will be pre-selected.
+If you’ve created your broadcast directly from a survey or a report, the content type and survey or report will be pre-selected.

-If you choose a Survey, you don’t need to specify the Workspace or Component Type (that’s inherited from the Survey).
+If you choose Survey in content type, you don’t need to specify the Workspace or Component Type (that’s inherited from the survey).
 For a Message, you will.

-Next, specify the filter rules that will determine which components you want to include in each Broadcast.
-If you only want to send out particular Surveys, or send a Message under certain conditions, then you need filter rules.
+If you want to send out surveys or a message under certain conditions, then you need filter rules.

 For both Surveys and Messages, you can specify rules based directly on components’ data using Advanced Search.
 For example, components with a specific list property value, or a date value that falls within a given time period.